filipizydorczyk/personal-website/README.md

 - `/components` - is direcotry for reusable copmonents.
 It should conain no content only parst of html with parameters to provide
 - `/pages` - each file in this direcotry should be seperate page.
 This files are supposed to have content of the page whcih will be provided to components used on that page.
 - `/static` - all of the files I know website will need to show content like fonts, icons, images, static css

+# Resources

+Some logos comes from svgrepo (these have a comment in component file) and other were searched on [seek logo](https://seeklogo.com/), [wikimedia](https://commons.wikimedia.org), [remixicons](https://remixicon.com/) or on companies websites.